apsaltis/hcc-assets/nifi-s2s-proveance/ExportingNiFiProvenanceData Part 1.md

 3. Chose the SiteToSiteProvenanceReportingTask ![plus](<https://raw.githubusercontent.com/apsaltis/hcc-assets/master/nifi-s2s-proveance/s2s_task_add.png>)
 4. Click on the pencil icon and edit the SiteToSiteProvenanceReportingTask properties so it looks like this: ![s2s properties](<https://raw.githubusercontent.com/apsaltis/hcc-assets/master/nifi-s2s-proveance/s2s_task_edit_properties.png>)

-    **NOTE** I set the batch size to 1, this is for demo purposes only.
+    **NOTE:** I set the batch size to 1, this is for demo purposes only.
 In a production environment you would want to adjust this or leave it as the default 1000.
 5. Adjust the settings for the SiteToSiteProvenanceReportingTask so that the run schedule is 5 seconds and not the default 5 minutes. ![s2s_settings](<https://raw.githubusercontent.com/apsaltis/hcc-assets/master/nifi-s2s-proveance/s2s_task_edit_run.png>)

-    **NOTE** Again this is for demo purposes only.
+    **NOTE:** Again this is for demo purposes only.
 In a production environment you may want to leave this as the default or adjust it accordingly.

 ## Starting the flow
 We are now all ready to start the DateConversion flow we created before.
 Go ahead and just click on the start button on the operate palette.